WennOlarteE/WennOlarteE/README.md

-## Hi there 👋
+## About Me 👋

+Hi there!
 I'm Wendy, a Geospatial Analyst and Remote Sensing Specialist passionate about using data to inform decision-making in conservation, sustainable development, and humanitarian contexts.

 - Proficient in geospatial analysis and remote sensing, including multitemporal land cover assessments and vegetation index modeling (NDVI, SAR).
 - Experienced in developing reproducible workflows and automating geoprocessing tasks using Python (GeoPandas, rasterio, NumPy, matplotlib).